 Gloriana J. Monko is an Assistant Lecturer and researcher in the Department of Computer Science and Engineering at the College of Informatics and Virtual Education - UDOM.
 She facilitates courses such as Database Management System, Systems Analysis and Design, Operating Systems, Software Engineering and Mobile Development, and supervises students on final year projects in AI-related and system development projects.
 Her research project, funded by Artificial Intelligence for Development (AI4D), aims to improve pharmacovigilance using natural language processing on electronic medical records.
 She has experience on other projects and consultancies, which include the Transforming Employability for Social Change in East Africa (TESCEA) project funded by the UK’s Department for International Development (DFID) to support higher education transformation in focus countries; and Tanzania Girls in ICT program, an initiative looking to nurture young girls to develop interest in Information and communication technology and funded and managed by Universal Communications Services Access Fund (UCSAF).
 She also performs a role of a Gender coordinator at college-CIVE.

-Jill K. Wenderott is a postdoctoral scholar in the Department of Materials Science and Engineering at Northwestern University investigating heteroanionic oxynitride materials for catalysis applications under the supervision of Prof. Sossina Haile.
-Jill completed her B.S. in Physics at the University of Kansas (2014) before receiving her Ph.D. in Materials Science and Engineering from the University of Michigan (2018) in Prof. Peter Green's group.
-Her Ph.D. focused on understanding the connection between conjugated polymer thin film morphology and electronic properties using advanced atomic force microscopy techniques.
-In addition to her efforts with WS2, Jill is involved with several other organizations that support women in STEM, including the Chicago Women in STEM Initiative and the Association for Women in Science (AWIS) – Chicago Chapter, currently serving as AWIS – Chicago interim President.
+Jill K. Wenderott is an assistant professor of Materials Science and Engineering at Drexel University.
+Her research focuses on (in situ) synthesis of novel materials for energy and environmental applications.
+Previously, she was a postdoctoral appointee at Argonne National Laboratory in the Materials Science Division and a postdoc in the Department of Materials Science and Engineering at Northwestern University.
+Jill completed her B.S. in Physics at the University of Kansas (2014) before receiving her Ph.D. in Materials Science and Engineering from the University of Michigan (2018).
+In addition to her efforts with WS2, Jill is involved with the Association for Women in Science (AWIS), previously serving as President of the Chicago Area Chapter (2020-2022).